 https://guide.meteor.com/security.html#api-keys

-Don’t expose secrets through the public
+Don’t expose secrets through the

-field of Meteor.settings
+field of

 .